bryanstevens314/react-native-extra-dimensions-android/README.md

 ### API

-`ExtraDimensions.get(dimension: string)` that takes in a dimension name, and returns its value as a `number`.

-Supported dimensions are:

-- `REAL_WINDOW_HEIGHT`   - Actual height of screen including system decor elements
-- `REAL_WINDOW_WIDTH`    - Actual width of screen including system decor elements
-- `STATUS_BAR_HEIGHT`    - Height of the status bar
-- `SOFT_MENU_BAR_HEIGHT` - Height of the soft menu bar (supported on most new Android devices)
-- `SMART_BAR_HEIGHT`     - Height of the MeiZu's device smart bar

-Alternatively, there are methods for each constant, to fulfill autocomplete in your IDE
+There are methods for each constant, to fulfill autocomplete in your IDE

 `ExtraDimensions.getRealWindowHeight()`